Charles E W Bean, Diaries, AWM38 3DRL 606/82/1 - July 1917 - Part 3

 to think of himself all

-the time; & in / case of
+the time; &, in / case of

-Hughes, doesn't seem to
+Hughes, doesnt seem to

-try and hide it from his friends.
+try to hide it from his friends.

 It is awful to think of